 narrative, performance, the ethnography of communication, Persianate oral traditions, Islam, Central Asia and the Middle East

-Benjamin Gatling is a folklorist and Associate Professor in the English Department, Director of the Folklore Studies Program, Director of Interdisciplinary Studies (MAIS), and affiliate faculty of the Institute for Immigration Research and the Ali Vural Ak Center for Global Islamic Studies at George Mason University.
+Benjamin Gatling is a folklorist and Associate Professor in the English Department and Director of the Interdisciplinary Studies Program (MAIS).
 He holds a Ph.D. and M.A. in Near Eastern Languages and Cultures from The Ohio State University and a B.A. from the University of North Carolina at Chapel Hill.
 Prior to coming to Mason, he was a Lecturing Fellow in the Thompson Writing Program at Duke University.
-His research interests include narrative, performance, the ethnography of communication, Persianate oral traditions, and Islam in Central Asia.
+His research interests include oral narrative, performance, the ethnography of communication, Persianate oral traditions, and Islam in Central Asia.
 His first book, Expressions of Sufi Culture in Tajikistan, was published with the University of Wisconsin Press in 2018.
-His current book project considers the experiences of Afghan refugees and migrants in the U.S. His research has been supported by fellowships from the National Endowment for the Humanities, IREX, and Fulbright-Hays, among others.
-He serves as associate editor of the Journal of American Folklore.
+His current research considers the experiences of Afghan refugees and migrants in the U.S. His research has been supported by fellowships from the National Endowment for the Humanities, IREX, and Fulbright-Hays, among others.
+He serves as the editor of Folklorica: the Journal of the Slavic, East European, and Eurasian Folklore Association and the associate editor of the Journal of American Folklore.

 2020.
 “There Isn’t Belief, Just Believing: Rethinking Belief as a Keyword of Folklore Studies,” Journal of American Folklore 133(529), 307-328.